-Figure 6 Technology-specific breakdown of RES-E generation from new installations (2006 to 2020) in the year 2020 for all key cases (national and (by 2011) harmonized RES support)
+Figure 9 Technology-specific breakdown of RES-E generation from new installations (2006 to 2020) in the year 2020 for all key cases (national and (by 2011) harmonized RES support)

 Looking in more detail on the arising consequences of harmonized policy choices, thorough investigations have been carried out in comparison with national policy designs.
-In this context, a closer look on the electricity sector is given in Figure 7 comparing the results of electricity generation (by 2020) from new RES-E installations and the present value (2006) of corresponding cumulated consumer expenditures due to their support (incl. residual cost after 2020) at EU-27 level for all key cases (national and (by 2011) harmonized RES support).
+In this context, a closer look on the electricity sector is given in Figure 10 comparing the results of electricity generation (by 2020) from new RES-E installations and the present value (2006) of corresponding cumulated consumer expenditures due to their support (incl. residual cost after 2020) at EU-27 level for all key cases (national and (by 2011) harmonized RES support).
 This figure also takes into account the residual policy costs of RES-E plants installed in the period 2006 to 2020.
 Additionally, it has to be mentioned that the electricity generation from about 780 TWh is in line with the 20%RES by 2020 target of the EU.

-Figure 7 Comparison of the resulting electricity generation (by 2020) from new RES-E installations and the present value (2006) of corresponding cumulated consumer expenditures due to their support (incl. residual cost after 2020) at EU-27 level for all key cases (national and (by 2011) harmonized RES support)
+Figure 10 Comparison of the resulting electricity generation (by 2020) from new RES-E installations and the present value (2006) of corresponding cumulated consumer expenditures due to their support (incl. residual cost after 2020) at EU-27 level for all key cases (national and (by 2011) harmonized RES support)

-As shown in Figure 7, minor differences are observable when comparing the policy cases for an accelerated RES deployment that offer either national or harmonized technology-specific RES support.
+As shown in Figure 10, minor differences are observable when comparing the policy cases for an accelerated RES deployment that offer either national or harmonized technology-specific RES support.
 Within all these case the EU's RES commitment of 20% RES by 2020 could be met, assuming that (moderate) energy efficiency measures complement RES support (as preconditioned in all key cases with the exception of BAU).
 Only very little improvements with respect to consumer expenditures due to RES-E support could be achieved by introducing a harmonized premium feed-in Tariff compared to strengthened national policies.
-Contrarily, it is also getting apparent that pursuing an ambitious RES target, a uniform support as preconditioned in the "least cost" variant of harmonized uniform RES-E support causes tremendously higher consumer expenditures compared to all other variants - i.e. about 800 ("least cost") compared to about 315 billion € (harmonized technology-specific support based on premium feed-in tariffs) occur for the period 2006 to 2020 at EU level.
-Besides, this more than doubling of consumer expenditures, the RES-E generation would be far below technologyspecific support case and consequently the EU would fail to meet its RES goal by 2020.
+Contrarily, it is also getting apparent that pursuing an ambitious RES target, a uniform support as preconditioned in the "least cost" variant of harmonized uniform RES-E support causes tremendously higher consumer expenditures compared to all other variants - i.e. about 800 ("least cost") compared to about 315 billion \in (harmonized technology-specific support based on premium feed-in tariffs) occur for the period 2006 to 2020 at EU level.
+Therefore, a uniform support would result in lower additional generation costs, since only the most cost-efficient technologies would be exploited, but due to the uniform support level the overall consumer expenditures would be significantly increased, caused by high producer surpluses (Ragwitz 2007).

+Besides, this more than doubling of consumer expenditures, the RES-E generation would be far below technology-specific support case and consequently the EU would fail to meet its RES goal by 2020.
 Therefore the uniform harmonized support scheme does not only avoid to set incentives for novel and therefore more expensive technologies - leading to a future problem - it especially causes high consumer expenditures in the mid-term by accompanied less renewable electricity generation.
 Although the consequences of a technology-neutral support scheme appear even larger in terms of cost and resulting RES deployment in the electricity sector, it has a big influence on the overall achievement of the 20%RES by 2020 target.